Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Looking for a V4 Wood Flooring Alternative?

 If you’ve spent any time researching V4 Wood Flooring you’ll know it’s a strong, well-engineered range with a deep design library and a 35-year domestic guarantee.
-But V4 isn’t the only premium engineered oak option available in the UK, and depending on the format you want, the look you’re chasing and the budget you’re working to, one of the alternatives below may suit your project better.
+But V4 isn’t the only premium engineered oak option available in the UK and depending on the format you want, the look you’re chasing and the budget you’re working to, one of the alternatives below may suit your project better.

 This is an honest comparison written by an Approved V4 Gold Account retailer.
 We sell V4 every day and we believe in the product, so the recommendations here aren’t trying to talk you out of V4.
 They’re trying to help you compare the live alternatives against V4 properly so you reach the right floor for your project.
+For visible V4 pricing across every collection see our V4 flooring prices guide; for V4 collection detail see our V4 engineered wood flooring guide.

 The five alternatives worth considering are: GF own-brand engineered oak, Kahrs, Parador, Ted Todd and Woodpecker.
-Each one is genuinely live in the Grosvenor catalogue, with no fictional comparisons.
+Each one is genuinely live in the Grosvenor catalogue with no fictional comparisons.

 What V4 Does Particularly Well